urshulaboyd/urshulaboyd/README.md

 - 👋 Hi, I’m @urshulaboyd!
 - 👀 I’m interested in learning software development.
 There are so many things I want to build, I don't know where to start!
 I have been for a long time but didn't think I could do it.
-But development just kept calling me!
+There is nothing else I'd rather do!
 - 🌱 I’m currently learning the basics...HTML, CSS, JavaScript and Git/GitHub.
 - 💞️ I’m looking to collaborate on various projects as my skill level allows.
 - 📫 How to reach me: uboyd1982@gmail.com